-One-on-one consultations are held with land occupants affected by drilling operations prior to the movement of a drill rig into an identified area.
-Through structured Surface Rights Usage and Access Agreements, impacted persons may be liable for monetary compensation by the Company.
+One-on-one consultations are held with land occupants affected by drilling operations prior to the movement of a drill rig into an identified area as the Project activities expand.
+Through structured

+Surface Rights Usage and Access Agreements, impacted persons may be liable for monetary compensation by the Company.
 Compensation is paid once a drillhole has been completed.